-2.3.1.1.3.
+3.3.1.1.3.
 One-way access models

-- (72) Compared to joint-venture and reciprocal access models, which by themselves involve a certain degree of co-ownership, the level of structural rights co-investors enjoy in one-way access models might be lower.28 Therefore, in some cases there might be a higher risk that the SMP operator can use this potential imbalance to include terms in the co-investment offer that are unfair, unreasonable or discriminatory.
+- (78) Compared to joint-venture and reciprocal access models, which by themselves involve a certain degree of co-ownership, the level of structural rights co-investors enjoy in one-way access models might be lower.
+Therefore, in some cases there might be a higher risk that the SMP operator can use this potential imbalance to include terms in the co-investment offer that are unfair, unreasonable or discriminatory.
 However, by implementing specific provisions (e.g. access based on IRUs) one-way access models can generally fulfil the requirement of fair, reasonable and non-discriminatory terms.
-In this regard, the following paragraphs go into more detail on potential requirements for the co-investment offer's terms. - (73) The assessment of the co-investment offer's financial terms is of particular importance in the case of one-way access models in order to ensure that co-investors are able to compete effectively and sustainably in the long term.
-The financial terms are mainly determined by the effective wholesale prices that co-investors have to pay to supply end-users using the SMP operator's network.
-These prices might consist of recurring payments per end user connected, regularly also including or exclusively consisting of upfront payments that are linked to the level of the respective commitment a co-investor is making. - (74) Compared to joint-venture and reciprocal access models, one-way access models are more flexible regarding the potential for late entry of additional co-investors or regarding the potential to increase the participation of an existing co-investor.
+In this regard, the following paragraphs go into more detail on potential requirements for the co-investment offer's terms. - (79) The assessment of the co-investment offer's financial terms is of particular importance in the case of one-way access models in order to ensure that co-investors are able to compete effectively and sustainably in the long term.
+The financial terms are mainly determined by the effective wholesale prices that co-investors have to pay to supply end users using the SMP operator's network.
+These prices usually consist of recurring payments per end user connected, but regularly also include upfront payments that are linked to the level of the respective commitment a co-investor is making. - (80) Compared to joint-venture and reciprocal access models, one-way access models are more flexible regarding the potential for late entry of additional co-investors or regarding the potential to increase the participation of an existing co-investor.
 Those variations usually imply differences in the level of risk borne by the respective co-investor.
-Therefore, the co-investment offer might include conditions that differentiate wholesale prices depending e.g. at which point in time co-investors make a commitment or on the level of commitment co-investors make.29 - (75) Especially in one-way access models, the type of wholesale access to the network that is being granted to other co-investors, as well as the quality of the wholesale access, are of particular importance.
-There can be circumstances where potential co-investors would need a specific type of wholesale access (e.g. passive access products like unbundled fibre access) to compete effectively and sustainably in the long term in downstream markets in which the SMP operator is active.
-Therefore, if the set of access products is limited by the SMP operator, NRAs have to assess whether additional wholesale products need to be included in the co-investment offer or whether changes to the quality of access are necessary.30
+Therefore, the co-investment offer might include conditions that differentiate wholesale prices depending e.g. at which point in time co-investors make a commitment or on the level of commitment co-investors make.

-28 One-way access models are defined in section 3.2.1.3.
+&lt;sup>34 One-way access models are defined in section 3.2.1.3.
 As stated before, in case of purchase agreements, these need to entail the acquisition of specific rights to capacity of a structural character in order for the offer to constitute a co-investment.
 Even though the level of structural rights co-investors enjoy might be lower in once-way access models, per definition they cannot contain the mere rental of capacity.